 Add another spoonful of chocolate over the cookie dough and smooth over the top with an offset spatula or knife.
 All the chocolate to set for 15 minutes or so either at room temperature or in the refrigerator.

-Store the finished eggs in the refrigerator and serve at room temperature for best results.
+Store the finished eggs in the refrigerator and serve at room temperature in an airtight container for best results.
 These are best consumed within the first 3-4 days of preparation.

 - Prep Time: 60 minutes